 A Logitech Brio camera is mounted at the rear-top of the robot and is used for operator situation awareness only.
 Originally a GPS & IMU module was added to improve the localization.
 It turned out that the wheel odometry and local localization using the 3D LiDAR sensor were good enough for the precise global positioning required in Challenge 3, as demonstrated by the successful fire extinguish run.
 Thus, the GPS module was not used and finally removed.
 In Challenge 2, only wheel odometry was used for localization purposes.
 Precise positioning relative to the relevant objects was achieved using the perception modules which tolerated misalignments of at least 1 m.

-For Challenge 3, we equipped the base with two water tanks containing 5 liters each, two windscreen water pumps controlled by an Arduino Nano v3 microcontroller and protected the base against splashing water.
+For Challenge 3, we equipped the base with two water tanks containing 5 liters each, two windscreen washer pumps and protection for the base against splashing water.

 4.2 Multi Purpose End-effector